 Cultural Access Pass (CANOO) Members FREE

 Experience Alberta’s History Pass accepted and sold in Guest Services

-Lougheed House or Beltline Audio Tour included with admission
+Lougheed House or Beltline Virtual Tours included with admission

 The House – its original family, its later occupants, and the physical structure itself – all reflect Calgary’s evolution and are an integral part of the city’s development in the last 129 years.
 Our goal is to create visitor experiences that reflect the history of Lougheed House and Calgary, both the histories you know and the lesser-known stories that reflect a more diverse history of our city.